 As a technical exercise alone, The Conspiracy of Fear is a corker.
 Bolstered by Amanda I. Kirpaul’s rhythmic editing, which places great emphasis on seemingly innocuous details to amplify the heightened states/impossible scenarios that Chris and Jimmy are flung into, Peter Benison’s robust photography oozes slickness.
 Lensed primarily in Toronto (but set in Chicago), it makes the modestly-budgeted Conspiracy of Fear feel like the superlative Eyres audition piece for the big studio gig that, sadly, never came.
 Eyres could have easily become the next Ridley or Tony Scott, and a fiery scene of tightly-assembled vehicular madness; a bullet-peppered chase through the Old Chicago Main Post Office (or a facsimile of it at least); and an amazing, vertigo-inducing high fall as one of the film’s baddies goes bye-bye (kudos to stunt coordinator Alison Reid) cement the fact that Eyres certainly had the chops for bombastic Hollywood action.

 However, it’s the way in which Eyres marries The Conspiracy of Fear’s visuals with the character stuff that’s this well-paced zinger’s richest pleasure.
-While you can perhaps level a little bit of criticism at the slightly heavy-handed ‘missed paternal bonds’ angle that underlines both Chris and Jimmy’s union and Jimmy’s relationship with a police captain (Kenneth Walsh) and a loveable hobo (Don Francks), Eyres’ aesthetic blend of wide-eyed innocence; down-on-the-street gristle; and cool sterility to represent the different facets of his relatable protagonists and the far-reaching mystery that engulfs them is excellent.
+While you can perhaps level a little bit of criticism at the heavy-handed ‘missed paternal bonds’ angle that underlines both Chris and Jimmy’s union, and Jimmy’s relationship with a police captain (Kenneth Walsh) and a loveable hobo (Don Francks), Eyres’ aesthetic blend of wide-eyed innocence; down-on-the-street gristle; and cool sterility is excellent.
+It captures the nuances of his protagonists and accentuates the tension of the far-reaching mystery that engulfs them perfectly.

 Bravo, too, to Eyres sticking Roxette’s 1988 hit Listen to Your Heart over the end credits.
 It’s the anthemic cherry on a tasty direct-to-video cake.